insaiyancvk/boomerang/README.md

-# boomerang
+# Boomerang
-A attempt to implement a _paid_ gmail service  in python using gmail API
+An attempt to implement a _paid_ gmail service  in python using gmail API

 ## What's "[Boomerang](https://boomeranggmail.com/)"?